-This content was co-designed through a partnership between the tech-enabled and blended learning experts at Highlander Institute and 2Revolutions.
+These resources were co-designed through a partnership between the tech-enabled and blended learning experts at EdSurge, the Highlander Institute, and 2Revolutions.

 The Highlander Institute envisions an equitable, just educational system that meets the needs of all students as it prepares them for success in our complex, rapidly changing world.
 The Highlander Institute cultivates and disseminates innovative education solutions that improve educator and system capacity to provide personalized experiences for every learner.